N3rd10/lineminer/README.md

 # Mineline

 ## Overview
-This project is a simple 1D Minecraft-inspired web game. the goal is for players to interact with the game world interact with the game world, and gather resources in a one-dimensional environment.
+This project is a simple 1D Minecraft-inspired web game. the goal is for players to be able to interact with the game world interact with the game world, and gather resources in a one-dimensional environment.

 ### Running the Game